ARM-software/arm-trusted-firmware/docs/design/firmware-design.rst

    point during a cold boot.

--  On Juno, SCP_BL2 is loaded temporarily into the EL3 Runtime Software memory region and transfered to the SCP before being overwritten by EL3 Runtime Software.
+-  On Juno, SCP_BL2 is loaded temporarily into the EL3 Runtime Software memory region and transferred to the SCP before being overwritten by EL3 Runtime Software.

 -  BL32 (for AArch64) can be loaded in one of the following locations: